 Unfortunately, Belmont does not have any housing or accommodations for graduate students.
 Many MSOT students will get together to split the cost of a hotel or home rental for the weekend.

 Yes, daily access to a computer is required.
 High-speed Internet access is strongly recommended since students must be able to download large files and view videos.
 Access to a scanner is also strongly recommended as students will need to submit program materials to faculty and staff throughout the program.
-A distance learning platform, Blackboard, is used for online coursework.
+A distance learning platform, Canvas, is used for online coursework.
 Since technology is constantly evolving, students should contact an admissions representative for the technology requirements needed to participate in the program before purchasing new computer software or hardware.
-To see if your current computer is compatible with Blackboard, please use this document to check your settings.

 Belmont's MSOT program is only available to COTAs or PTAs, and our OTD is for applicants who hold bachelor's degrees.
 For candidates who are both a COTA/PTA and have a bachelor's, though, the most important thing to consider is your career goals.
 While both programs equip the student for OT practice, the doctorate offers a wider breadth of opportunities, as the doctoral graduate has more research and scholarship training, leadership experience, and the ability to teach in the future.
 However, the OTD is an on-campus, day program, while the MSOT offers the flexibility of a hybrid program.